rakesh-swami/funcyai/README.md

 # funcyai
 A wrapper over OpenLLM Models like Qwen/Llama that makes them do func-ky suff!

+Note: Just a POC and may not fuction as a product.
+Make sure to download Ollma and Qwen2.5:3b model before using the app.

 Prologue: If you run a base OpenSource LLM Model, it has General Knowledge, but cannot answer simple questions like "What is the date today?" as it

  - has knowldege upto a traning cut-of-date.